PLS (file format)

 PLS is a computer file format for a multimedia playlist.
 It is typically used by media players for streaming media over the Internet, but may also be used for playing local media.

-For online streaming, typically the .PLS file would be downloaded just once from the media source, —such as from an online radio station— for immediate or future use.
-While most computers and players automatically recognize .PLS format, the first time a PLS file is used on a computer, the media player's settings may need to be changed to recognize ("associated" with) .PLS files.
+For online streaming, typically the .PLS file would be downloaded just once from the media source—such as from an online radio station—for immediate or future use.
+While most computers and players automatically recognize the .PLS format, the first time a PLS file is used on a computer, the media player's settings may need to be changed to recognize ("associated" with) .PLS files.